spzhubuaa/VED100-A-Video-Based-Eye-Tracking-Dataset-on-Visual-Saliency-Detection/README.md

-# Video-based Dataset in Visual Saliency Detection
+# Video-based Eye-Tracking Dataset in Visual Saliency Detection

 </br>
 This is the code and dataset in our paper